bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-06-untouchables.md

+---
+layout: post
+title: The Untouchables
+published: true
+date: 2021-08-06
+readtime: true
+categories: ['MORRICONE']
+tags: [Thriller, Period]
+metadata: 'USA 1987, 119 mins<br> Director: Brian De Palma'
+pdf: '2021-08-06-untouchables.pdf'
+---

 **SPOILER WARNING  The following notes give away some of the plot.**

-Perhaps the most remarkable moment in Morricone’s collaboration with
-Brian De Palma is the panpipe air accompanying the death plunge of a Vietnamese woman in _Casualties of War_ (1989).
+Perhaps the most remarkable moment in Morricone’s collaboration with  Brian De Palma is the panpipe air accompanying the death plunge of a Vietnamese woman in _Casualties of War_ (1989).
 But this rousing account of the pursuit of Al Capone (Robert De Niro) by Eliot Ness (Kevin Costner) is more representative of Morricone’s oeuvre after his whistleable contributions to crime classics like _The Sicilian Clan_ (1969) and Sergio Leone’s _Once upon a Time in America_ (1984).

 The scene is 1930s Chicago for De Palma’s big-screen reworking of the cult ABC TV series (1959-63).
 But Morricone’s score knows no boundaries, as it uses western and _giallo_ motifs in a Prohibition setting.
 Moreover, it employs instrument combinations that no one else would even contemplate on items like ‘The Strength of the Righteous’.
 In isolation, each cue is exemplary.
 Taken together, they are extraordinary.
 Yet, Morricone had to settle for a Grammy and a BAFTA, as the Oscar eluded him again.
 **David Parkinson, bfi.org.uk**